DizNicolasAmor/interviews-practice/WEB_PERFORMANCE.md

 3. Measure and compare performance metrics, such as page load times or conversion rates.
 4. Analyze the results to identify which performance optimizations have a positive impact.
 5. Implement the successful optimizations on the main website to improve overall web performance.

+### 31. What is predictive performance?

+It is the ability to forecast or estimate the performance characteristics of a system based on historical data, patterns, or predictive models.
+It involves analyzing past performance metrics, user behavior, and other factors to anticipate and optimize for future performance.
+By using predictive techniques, organizations can proactively identify and address potential performance issues, make informed decisions, and continuously improve web performance.